jha2001/VisionaryX--A-Multi-Modal-LLM-/README.md

  * Text Generation - Generate human-like responses using Google’s Gemini 1.5 Flash.
  * Text-to-Image - Convert text prompts into images using Hugging Face models.
  * Image-to-Text - Extract text from images using Gemini 1.5 Flash.
  * PDF-to-Text - Extract and process text from PDFs efficiently using FAISS.

-# Installation #

-   Follow these instructions to set up and run this project on your local machine.

-   **Note:** This project requires Python 3.10

-     1. Install Dependencies:
-          '''bash
-          pip install -r requirements.txt

-     2. Set up API Keys:
-          **Create a .env file and add the following keys:**

-          '''bash
-          GEMINI_API_KEY=your_google_api_key
-          HUGGINGFACE_API_KEY=your_huggingface_api_key

-     3. Run the Application:

-         '''bash
-         streamlit run application.py

 #  Usage #